Feline Diabetes Mellitus

 image of Online Vet Training instructor Yi Cui Yi Cui, DVM, Dip ECVIM-ca

-Yi completed her veterinary studies and internship in 2013 at the University of Ghent and obtained her specialization in Internal Medicine in 2019 in Giessen (Germany).
-She then worked as a clinical supervisor in the Department of Internal Medicine at the University of Giessen.
+Yi completed her veterinary studies and internship in 2013 at the University of Ghent and obtained her specialization in Internal Medicine in 2019 at the University of Giessen (Germany).
+She subsequently worked as a clinical supervisor in the Department of Internal Medicine at the University of Giessen.

 Yi schloss 2013 ihr Studium der Tiermedizin sowie ihr Internship an der Universität Gent ab und erlangte 2019 ihre Spezialisierung in der Inneren Medizin in Gießen (Deutschland).
 Anschließend arbeitete sie als klinische Supervisorin in der Abteilung für Innere Medizin an der Universität Gießen.